agoncal/agoncal-application-cdbookstore/README.md

 Being Maven centric, you can compile and package it without tests using `mvn clean compile -Dmaven.test.skip=true`, `mvn clean package -Dmaven.test.skip=true` or `mvn clean install -Dmaven.test.skip=true`.
 Once you have your war file, you can deploy it.

+### Starting JBoss/WildFly

+The invoice is an MDB, so you need to start the full profile of JBoss :

+* `./standalone.sh -c standalone-full.xml`

+Then you need to create a Queue with the following command in `jboss_cli.sh` : `jms-queue add --queue-address=invoiceQueue --entries=jms/queue/invoiceQueue`

 ### Test with Arquillian

 Launching tests under [WildFly](http://www.wildfly.org/) is straight forward.
 You only have to launch WidlFly and execute the tests using the Maven profile :